80% of river plastic

 We aim to tackle plastic in 1000 rivers

-To rid the oceans of plastic, we need not only to clean up what is already out there but also stop new plastic from entering the ocean – we need to close the tap.
+To rid the oceans of plastic, we need not only to clean up what is already out there but also stop new plastic from entering the ocean.
 Working together with government leaders, individuals, and private corporations, our goal is to tackle these 1000 most polluting rivers all over the world.

 Every single year, marine plastic costs the economy (6 to 19) billions of dollars – impacting tourism, fisheries and aquaculture, and (governmental) cleanups.
 And that doesn’t include the impact on our health and on the marine ecosystem.
 Intercepting plastic in rivers is much more cost-effective than dealing with the consequences downstream.